humdrum-tools/vhv-documentation/interface/help_menu/index.md

 %}

 Pressing the <span class="question">?</span> icon at the top of the page again, or typing <kbd>?</kbd> will hide the help menu.
 If the browser page is wide, you can keep the help menu open for quick reference while you using the interface.

 ## Tandem display of VHV documentation ##

 At the top of the help menu is a link to this documentation website.
 If you want to have quick reference to the documentation while you are using VHV.
 This will open the documentation in another tab.
 You can move this tab to its own window and resize according to the available space on your desktop.

-Help menu items highlighted in red are hyperlinks into the documentation, and will open up in documentation window as demonstrated below.

 {% include image.html
 	file="tandem-documentation.gif"